c09-blueprint/project-the-blueprint/README.md

 Here is a list of some feature we've implemented aside from the easily idenfitable ones that we did not want to go unnoticed:

-- Nodes can be deleted, duplicated, and can change background color.
+- Nodes can be resized, deleted, duplicated, and can change background color.
+- Can click on button to add nodes or drag and drop
+- Overall program is screen responsive and mobile friendly
 - Text can be added to the edges.
 Make sure to move the cursor to the center of the edge and you will notice you're able to click and add text.
 - Edges can be deleted by clicking the 'backspace' key when selected.
 - Real-time syncing.
 Multiple users can be on the same board and see real-time changes.
+- Sign in using Auth0, where we extract profile info
 - There is a sanity check to ensure the input is a valid email.
 - Users can use the 'back' and 'forward' buttons on their browser to navigate through the pages they've visited.
 The information on the pages will persist.
 - If users are not logged in, the Blueprint button on the nav bar will redirect them to the landing page.
 Otherwise, logged in users will be redirected to the 'My Workspace' dashboard.
+- Video call with 2+ people on the same whiteboard project with ability to mute remote users audio and your own video/audio
+- Credits page is on home page

 ## Tech Stack